MENU

 The liver and the lymphatic system - intestinal infections and toxins.
 Medications for purification of lymph

-We have already said a lot about the liver and its various functions in previous articles.
-Here, we will focus on the defensive role of the liver and hepatic malfunctions attributed to intestinal toxaemia.
-Also, we’ll look at the subsequent infection of other organs due to liver disability.
+In previous articles, we discussed the liver and its various functions.
+Here, we will focus on the liver’s defensive role and hepatic malfunctions attributed to intestinal toxaemia.
+We’ll also look at the subsequent infection of other organs due to liver disability.

 The first line of defence is naturally the mucosal lining of the alimentary tract.
 If bacteria or toxins penetrate the mucosal layer, they can enter the lymphatic system.
 Temporary increases in the portal vein’s toxic load occur during stasis, dietary insufficiencies and the flu.